-Accommodation of Students With Disabilities
+Accommodation of Students with Disabilities

 Daemen College complies with the Rehabilitation Act of 1973, the Americans with Disabilities Act, and applicable state and local laws providing for nondiscrimination against qualified individuals with disabilities.
 This policy applies to participation in all College programs and activities.
-Daemen College will also provide reasonable accommodations for qualified individuals with disabilities so that they may participate at a level equivalent with that of non-disabled students.
-In this connection, Daemen College has established an accommodation assessment procedure for evaluation of requested accommodation in light of legal guidelines.
+Daemen College will also provide reasonable accommodations for qualified individuals with disabilities so that they may participate at a level equivalent to that of non-disabled students.
+In this connection, Daemen College has established an accommodation assessment procedure for the evaluation of requested accommodation in light of legal guidelines.
 It is Daemen College’s policy to:

-Ensure that qualified individuals with disabilities are treated in a nondiscriminatory manner in the admissions process and that qualified students with disabilities are treated in a nondiscriminatory manner with respect to all services, programs and activities.
+Ensure that qualified individuals with disabilities are treated in a nondiscriminatory manner in the admissions process and that qualified students with disabilities are treated in a nondiscriminatory manner with respect to all services, programs, and activities.

-Keep all medically related information confidential in accordance with the requirements of the Rehabilitation Act, the Americans with Disabilities Act, and the Family Educational Rights and Privacy Act.
+Keep all medically-related information confidential in accordance with the requirements of the Rehabilitation Act, the Americans with Disabilities Act, and the Family Educational Rights and Privacy Act.